 - A change of principal instrument or failure to perform on the principal instrument will result in a review of the award decision and may result in the loss of eligibility for renewal of the award.

-- Berklee College of Music institutional scholarship recipients will meet with their academic advisor in the Center for Student Advising and Success prior to declaring their major to create an on-time degree completion plan.
+- Berklee College of Music institutional scholarship recipients will meet with their academic advisor in the Center for Student Success prior to declaring their major to create an on-time degree completion plan.
 The Policy Handbook states that all Berklee College of Music students are required to declare a major field of study by their third semester of credit standing.
 To stay on track for graduation, it is strongly advised that the declaration of major paperwork be submitted prior to a student's assigned online registration time during their second semester.

 - Enrolled students who take a leave of absence for two semesters or more will need to email email@example.com before their return semester to request scholarship reinstatement.
 Students must be academically able to return and resume their studies within three years of starting their leave of absence to be eligible for scholarship reinstatement.
 Certain scholarships, such as division awards, one-time grants, and some named funds may not be eligible for renewal.
 All reinstated scholarships will fall under the post-fall 2019 scholarship policy.
 Students who are Thrive (login required) recipients should view their renewal policy.